chrismdp/cardpirates/rules/index.md

 ## Variant: Random Island Placement

-At the beginning of the game, before any treacherous sea changes, each player takes it in turns to take a piece and place an island on any square they like with their token on it.
+At the beginning of the game, before any treacherous sea changes, each player takes it in turns to take a piece and optionally swap an island with a sea card anywhere they like, placing their their token on it.
 This must happen *before* they look at the cards they've gained.

 ![setup-random-islands](../assets/random-island-placement.png)